Transcripts

 skills to create a fun springtime animation.
 This short learning module is suited for anyone

-who enjoys using Procreate dreams and
+who enjoys using Procreate Dreams and

 is looking to learn some new and versatile